ibm-cloud-docs/watson-assistant/access-control.md

     ![Invite button](images/access-summary.png){: caption="Invite button" caption-side="bottom"}

 The user you invited appears in your list with the status of **Processing**.
-After they accept the invite, status changes to **Active** and can now work on your assistants with you.
+After they accept the invite, status changes to **Active**, and the user can work on your assistants with you.

 ### Service roles
 {: #access-control-service-roles}